Mie ayam: History

 One of the centers of mie ayam in Java is Wonogiri and is often called the capital of mie ayam.
 According to Hery Priyatmoko, the beginning of Wonogiri-style mie ayam is related to bakmi as a noodle dish that was popular in Solo's Chinatown area, Pasar Gede.
 This is evidenced by the large number of ethnic Chinese selling noodles there since the early 18th century.
-At that time, pork was the condiment of the noodles.
-In the next century, many migrants arrived in Solo as one of the major cities during the colonial era.
+At that time, pork was the condiment for the noodles.
+In the next century, many migrants arrived in Solo, one of the major cities during the colonial era.
 Hery Priyatmoko claims that most of these migrants came from Wonogiri, who are called kaum boro.
-They worked in Chinese food stalls and after they finished their time in Solo, they returned to their hometown in Wonogiri and started selling noodles with chicken toppings because of the Islamic majority inhabitants.
+They worked in Chinese food stalls, and after they finished their time in Solo, they returned to their hometown in Wonogiri and started selling noodles with chicken toppings because of the Islamic majority inhabitants.

 Preparation and serving

 The yellow wheat noodle is boiled in water until it achieves an al dente texture and mixed in a bowl with cooking oil, soy sauce, and garlic.
 The oil coats the noodles to separate the threads.
 The oil can be chicken fat, lard, vegetable oil, or garlic oil.
-The chicken meat is diced and cooked in soy sauce and other seasonings including garlic.
+The chicken meat is diced and cooked in soy sauce and other seasonings, including garlic.
 The chicken meat might also be cooked with mushrooms.

-The seasoned chicken and mushroom mixture is placed on the noodles, and topped with chopped spring onions (green shallots).
+The seasoned chicken and mushroom mixture is placed on the noodles and topped with chopped spring onions (green shallots).
 Bakmi ayam is usually served with a separate chicken broth, boiled Chinese cabbage, and often wonton (pangsit) either crispy fried or in soup, and also bakso (meatballs).
 While Chinese variants might use pork fat or lard, the more common Indonesian mie ayam uses halal chicken fat, vegetable oil, or garlic oil to cater to Muslim eaters.

-Additional condiments might include tong cay (salted preserved vegetables), bawang goreng (fried shallots), daun bawang (leek), kulit pangsit goreng (fried dumpling skin), acar timun cabe rawit (pickled cucumber and birds eye chilli), sambal and tomato ketchup.
+Additional condiments might include tong cay (salted preserved vegetables), bawang goreng (fried shallots), daun bawang (leek), kulit pangsit goreng (fried dumpling skin), acar timun cabe rawit (pickled cucumber and birds eye chilli), saus cabai or saos cabe (chili sauce), sambal and tomato ketchup.

 Variants

-Mie ayam sold by travelling vendor with wonton and bakso meatball.

 In Indonesia, the name is shortened to mie ayam or mi ayam.
-In Indonesia chicken noodles are often seasoned with soy sauce and chicken oil, made from chicken fat and spices mixture (clove, white pepper, ginger, and coriander), and usually served with a chicken broth soup.
+In Indonesia, chicken noodles are often seasoned with soy sauce and chicken oil, made from a mixture of chicken fat and spices (clove, white pepper, ginger, and coriander), and usually served with a chicken broth soup.

 Flavour variants

-Mie ayam "chicken noodle" can be served in two different flavour variants; the common salty and the sweet noodle.
+Mie ayam "chicken noodle" can be served in two different flavour variants: the common salty and the sweet noodle.